 How do you make a data practices request?

-Please fill out and submit the appropriate data request form in writing, either via email or U.S. Mail:
+Please fill out and submit the correct form in writing, either via email or U.S. Mail.

 Be sure to state as clearly as possible what data you are requesting, whether you are requesting public data or data as a data subject, and whether you wish to inspect the data at MDA offices or receive copies.
 If you are requesting private data on yourself or someone for whom you are a guardian, MDA staff is required to confirm your identity to ensure that you are legally authorized to see the data.